2024 Independent Games Festival Competition Rules

-The Independent Games Festival Competition (the “Contest”) is being sponsored by UBM (the “Sponsor”) in connection with the Game Developers Conference to be held February 27 - March 3, 2017 at the Moscone Center in San Francisco, California (the “Conference”).
+The Independent Games Festival Competition (the “Contest”) is being sponsored by Informa (the “Sponsor”) in connection with the Game Developers Conference to be held March 18 - March 22, 2024, at the Moscone Center in San Francisco, California (the “Conference”).
 Each person or entity who enters the Contest (each, an “Entrant”) agrees to abide by the terms of these Official Rules and by the decisions of the Sponsor and its judges, which are final and binding on all matters pertaining to the Contest.

 HOW TO ENTER:

 To enter the Contest, an Entrant who is otherwise eligible under these Official Rules must submit all of the following materials at any time between 12:00 am PDT on September 7, 2023 and 11:59 pm PDT on October 11, 2023 (the “Entry Deadline”):

 - A properly completed official entry form, located on the Contest application page of Sponsor’s website, www.igf.com (the “Contest Website”).

 - A digital copy of the game being entered (an “Entered Game”), submitted by uploading an initial version of the title to the official IGF site, or posting a URL with a playable web game.